 sudo apt-get update && sudo apt-get upgrade

 The next thing to do is set up SSH so I can access the Pi from my desktop.
-This is easy enough to do as SSH is already installed on the Raspberry Pi, it's just disabled by default.
-To enable SSH on the Raspberry Pi enter the raspi-config tool, select Interfacing Options and select SSH.
+This is easy enough to do as SSH is installed on the Raspberry Pi; it's just turned off by default.
+To enable SSH on the Raspberry Pi, enter the raspi-config

-The default hostname for a Raspberry Pi is raspberrypi.
+.
 Very imaginative.
-If you would like to change it, you can do that from the raspi-config screen as well.
-In the remainder of this tutorial simply replace raspberrypi with whatever you chose.
+If you would like to change it, you can also do that from the raspi-config

 Setting a Fixed IP Address

-Simply edit the DHCP daemon config
+Edit the DHCP daemon config.

 sudo pico /etc/dhcpcd.conf